Why Elms Village is the best place to live in Belfast (from someone who left)

 The Treehouse is located centrally and is the home of the holy grail of student lifestyle luxury- the tumble dryer.
 Do not start to imagine how much you will miss this appliance when you move into rented accommodation and your landlord does not provide one, yet also doesn’t allow you to air dry your clothes in the interest of damp, hence expecting them to magic dry; it will just upset you.
 I have shed real tears in the past (and had to leave them to magic dry).

-There is a small grocery shop, an ATM, a computer suite, lounge area and even a bar.
+There is a computer suite, lounge area and even a bar.
 Your mail is delivered to reception so you won’t need to worry about being out at class when your mail is due for delivery.
 Reception even organise shuttle services to IKEA and Tesco, which is ideal for students without a car.
 Having everything close by helps you to find your feet in the first few days; once you are settled you can explore Belfast at your leisure.

 The biggest comfort comes from having friendly faces nearby.
 Meeting people to socialise or study is easy when you all live in the same place.
 One part I really miss is getting home after a night out - it was easy to fill an 8-seater taxi of people all heading to Elms.
 This saved a lot of money on taxis and made getting home a lot safer, plus it meant the party continued on the way home.